 Unusual Options Activity Insight: Airbnb

-On Thursday, shares of Airbnb (NASDAQ:ABNB) saw unusual options activity.
-After the option alert, the stock price moved down to $138.39.
+On Monday, shares of Airbnb (NASDAQ:ABNB) saw unusual options activity.
+After the option alert, the stock price moved up to $139.51.

 - Sentiment: BULLISH